2000 Stuttgart Masters – Singles

 Wayne Ferreira defeated Lleyton Hewitt in the final, 7–6(8–6), 3–6, 6–7(5–7), 7–6 (7–2), 6–2 to win the singles tennis title at the 2000 Eurocard Open.
+With the win, Ferreira ended a 4-year drought in his professional career, after winning his last tournament at Toronto in 1996.

 Thomas Enqvist was the defending champion, but lost to Ferreira in the second round.

 Seeds

 A champion seed is indicated in bold text while text in italics indicates the round in which that seed was eliminated.
 All sixteen seeds received a bye into the second round.